Department of Counseling, Leadership, Adult Education, and School Psychology

 Evaluation of Student Fitness and Performance

 Members of the faculty, using their professional judgments, evaluate student fitness and performance continuously.
 The criteria used by the faculty to make such judgments include instructors’ observations of student performance in class or in activities related to courses; evaluations of student performance on theses, dissertations, and practica; site supervisors’ evaluations of student performance in practica and internships, and the codes of ethics for the student's field of study.
-Students who are not making satisfactory progress or who are not meeting program standards should consider withdrawing from the program.
+Students who are not making satisfactory progress or who are not meeting program standards will need to participate in a student review process described below.

 Student Review Process

-If a faculty member believes that a student is not making satisfactory progress or meeting program standards, he or she should discuss the situation with the student.
-If the faculty member believes that the student’s performance is not on track to improve to acceptable standards, the faculty member should refer the student to the Program Standards Committee of the appropriate academic program.
-The Program Standards Committee consists of three faculty members appointed by the department chair in consultation with the department’s senior faculty.
+If a faculty member believes that a student is not making satisfactory progress or meeting program standards, the faculty member should discuss the situation with the student.
+If the faculty member believes that the student’s performance is not on track to improve to acceptable standards, the faculty member should refer the student to the Program Standards Committee (PSC) of the appropriate academic program.
+The PSC consists of three faculty members appointed by the department chair in consultation with the department’s senior faculty.

-The Committee will notify the student of the reasons that he or she is not making satisfactory progress or meeting program standards and will give the student an opportunity to meet with the Committee to respond and to present information and witnesses to the Committee.
-The Committee will also meet with the faculty member who referred the student to the Committee.
-After considering the matter, and within ten working days of meeting with the student, the Committee will report its decision to the student and the department chair, stating that the student should either remain in or leave the program.
-The Committee may make other decisions, such as placing restrictions or conditions on the student’s continuing in the program and/or specific requirements for improvement and meeting satisfactory progress.
-Within ten working days of receiving the Committee’s decision, the student will notify the department chair of the student’s acceptance or rejection of the Committee’s decision.
-If the student rejects the Committee’s decision, he or she may appeal to the department chair.
+The PSC will notify the student of the reasons that they are not making satisfactory progress or meeting program standards and will give the student an opportunity to meet with the PSC to respond and present information.
+The PSC will also meet with the faculty member who referred the student and review any pertinent student records or evaluations.
+After considering the matter, and within ten working days of meeting with the student, the PSC will report its decision to the student and the department chair.
+The decision may include a statement of whether the student should either remain in or leave the program.
+The PSC may make other decisions, such as placing restrictions or conditions on the student’s continuing in the program, and/or specific recommendations for improvement in meeting program standards.
+Within ten working days of receiving the PSC’s decision, the student will notify the PSC of their acceptance or rejection of the PSC’s decision.
+If the student rejects the PSC’s decision, they may appeal to the department chair.

-Within ten working days of receiving the student’s appeal, the chair will make a decision as to the student’s continued presence in the program.
-Before making the decision, the chair will meet with the student.
-However, the chair need not meet with the student before making a decision if the student was given a reasonable opportunity to meet, and the student either failed or refused to meet.
+Within ten working days of receiving the student’s appeal, the chair will review the student’s appeal and all documentation provided by the PSC.
+The chair will make a decision as to the student’s continued enrollment in the program.
+The chair may or may not choose to meet with the student, based on the documentation provided by both the student and the PSC.
 The chair will notify the student of the decision.

 Doctor of Philosophy (Ph.D.)